router-protocol/router-chain-docs/docs/develop/message-transfer-via-crosstalk/evm-guides/asm-implementation/README.md

 The ASM module can revert the request until it is able to validate/invalidate the request.
 This will ensure that the application-level validation is completed before a cross-chain request is executed on the Gateway contract and sent to the user's destination contract.

-Since this function can called from the Gateway contract only, it must have the following security check.
+Since this function can be called from the Gateway contract only, it must have the following security check.

 ```javascript
 require(msg.sender == <the Gateway contract address>, "Caller is not Gateway");